I-GUIDE/data-catalog-archive/schema/core.md

 Collections of records can be expressed using the **hasPart** (and inverse **isPartOf**) properties of `CreativeWork`.

-**Has Part** is used to describe an item or work that is part of the current item.
+**Has Part** is used to describe a record or work that is part of the current record.
 For example, a body of work may consist of multiple related datasets that are used for a particular study.

 Note: `hasPart` and `isPartOf` are generally used for records that are grouped